WebDev-WBSCodingSchool/wbs-travel-journal-spa/README.md

 ## Usage

 - The application has its entry point at `src/main.jsx`
-- `App.jsx` returns a `RouterProvider`:
+- `App.jsx` returns a `BrowserRouter`:
   - All the navigation is nested under a `RootLayout`.
-This is important becuase we'll implement some React Contexts
+This is important because we'll implement some React Contexts
-  - The `errorElement` prop is used at the entry point and again below the `RootLayout` to gracefully catch errors and render a custom error page.
 - The code is organised as follows:
   - There's a path resolution alias `@/` => `.src/` to avoid relative paths in imports.
 This is setup in `vite.config.js` to inform Vite, and `jsconfig.json` to inform the TS compiler in the editor.
     - e.g: